Updated May 22, 2023

-Find The Best - Word of Mouth Marketing vs Advertising
+Introduction to Word of Mouth Marketing vs Advertising

-People many a time are curious to know if word of mouth marketing is better or advertising is.
-Well, all we can say as of now is that word of mouth is better most times, but not always.
-Actually, there has been vast research on this topic and we have based our hypothesis based on such results.
-When compared to other forms of traditional advertising, promotional campaigns or media shows, word of mouth has been found to be more beneficial in drawing new customers.
-McKinsey actually proposes that word of mouth can actually generate twice as many sales than other forms of marketing such as advertising for as diverse products as skincare and mobiles.
-Now, this must start to make you wonder what really makes ‘word of mouth’ to click?
-Essentially, there are 2 main reasons.
+People are often curious to know if word-of-mouth marketing is better or advertising is.
+Well, all we can say now is that word of mouth is often better, but not always.
+There has been vast research on this topic, and we have based our hypothesis on such results.
+Compared to other forms of traditional advertising, promotional campaigns, or media shows, word of mouth has been found to be more beneficial in drawing new customers.
+McKinsey proposes that word of mouth can generate twice as many sales as other forms of marketing, such as advertising for as diverse products as skincare and mobiles.
+Now, this must start to make you wonder what makes ‘word of mouth’ click.

 Word of Mouth Marketing (WOMM) vs Advertising

 Advertising and word of mouth can also go hand in hand.
 Ads make people talk.
-When someone hears about a nice product from a friend and then watches it on the television the same evening, it does really make an impact.
+When someone hears about a nice product from a friend and then watches it on the television the same evening, it does make an impact.
 Thus, the two forms of marketing can and should complement each other and not be substitutes.

 - 85% of Facebook users recommend a product to their friends after they like it.